NathanLewis298/portfolio/index.md

 Innovative game programmer with over 3 years of experience in gaming field.
 Helped launch prototype games that were both voted the top games in the class clicker game known as - Recycling tycoon and the adventure platformer Spooky Scary Steve and the Skeletal Sketastrophe.
 Worked with an amazing team in which we developed Avengers Infinity war the game!.
 Seeking lead game programmer position to utilize knowledge and skills to advance portfolio and potential for increased responsibility.

 One of my biggest desires is to work in a vast team as I am a highly socialble worker.
 I am capable of working with any type of person, even able to swiftly switch my personality in order to better suit my audience in order to increase work flow and decrease personal problems in the workplace.
-Being able to quickly think of new innotive ideas for games its briliant to have peers to provide constructive critism in order to develop exeptional new idea and build on from to generally improve the overall project or task provided by a Client or project manager.
+Being able to quickly think of new innotive ideas for games its briliant to have peers to provide constructive criticism in order to develop exeptional new idea and build on from to generally improve the overall project or task provided by a Client or project manager.

 I have experience in Construct 3, Unity, C#, Python (Programming language), Visual studios, GitHub and Sourcetree